ScienceNLP-Lab/RCT-Transparency/spirit_consort/src_term_level/README.md

-- This subfolder **src_term_extraction** contains (PyTorch) code to implement training and evaluation process of our term extraction task.
-For your own use, we'd recommend to specify your own arguments based on your environment.
+- For your own use, we'd recommend to specify your own arguments based on your environment.

 - For setup, please follow the instructions below: